hazard-ready/missoula-ready/README.md

 https://github.com/missoula-ready/disaster-preparedness/blob/master/world/data.zip

 ### Deploying to the web via Apache
-There is a 'photos' directory in disasterinfosite/img.
-This is where photos go when you upload them via Django Admin, under 'Photos of Past Events'.
-In order for that upload to work, you need to change the owner (chown) that directory to whatever user Apache is running as (www-data, perhaps).
+There are directories called 'photos' and 'data' in disasterinfosite/img.
+This is where images go when you upload them via Django Admin, under 'Photos of Past Events' and 'Data Overview Images'.
+In order for that upload to work, you need to change the owner (chown) those directories to whatever user Apache is running as (www-data, perhaps).

 #### Linode-specific instructions